grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud FAQ/13 Data uploads with k6 Cloud.md

 ---
-title: "Data uploads with k6 Cloud"
+title: 'Data uploads with k6 Cloud'
-excerpt: "How to execute a k6 Cloud test that will upload a data file to the System Under Test(SUT)"
+excerpt: 'How to execute a k6 Cloud test that will upload a data file to the System Under Test(SUT)'
 ---

 ## Background